elijah-saloma/elijah-saloma.github.io/essays/softwareengineeringEX.md

 type: essay
 title: "The Doorway of Software Engineering"
 # All dates must be YYYY-MM-DD format!
-date: 2024-01-17
+date: 2024-01-18
 published: true
 labels:
-  - JavaScript
+  - Software Engineering
 ---

 <img width="200px" class="rounded float-start pe-4" src="../img/javascriptimg3.jpeg">

 ## Opening the Door

 Prior to college, I absolutely loved playing video games.
 It did not matter what it was, it could have been an incredibly beautiful game with an expansive landscape or a game whose graphics were literally just blocks, as long as it was engaging then my eyes would be glued to that screen for the rest of the night.
-I have had the preconceived idea that “I am always playing video games on my computer anyway, why not just pursue a career that requires me to work at my computer?”
+At the time, I had the preconceived idea that “I am always playing video games on my computer anyway, why not just pursue a career that requires me to work at my computer?”

 Then on, I didn't have any strong conflicting feelings to pursue something else when I started learning coding languages in high school.
 It almost felt as though it was just a fact that I was going to enter the software engineering field.
 To be honest, I didn't mind and I actually really enjoyed being able to create something.
 I loved following the directions of a Lego set, but even more so to not follow those instructions.